 Few records of The Consortium’s early history survive, particularly those that articulate Sterling Schoen’s motivation for founding the organization.
 This is an exception.
 Dr. Schoen discusses some of what he saw in the early 1960s that motivated him to pursue greater diversity in business in this letter, written in 1996 on the occasion of Wally Jones’ retirement as the second director of The Consortium.

 The letter is written to Alfred Edwards, then a management professor at the University of Michigan and an advocate for the work of The Consortium on campus.
 This letter was lightly edited to improve readability here and conform with some modern style conventions.
-A link to a PDF of the original letter is linked at the bottom.

 1 May 1996